segergabriel/FastRobots/Lab5.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/5trial2.png?raw=true)

 For the third trial I added the Kd term which was set to 0.1 while the other two were kept the same.
-The car still overshoots but doesn't hit the wall now.
+The car still overshoots but doesn't hit the wall.

 <iframe width="420" height="315"
 src="https://www.youtube.com/embed/lNdR3JWTXPk">